-GS: With the immense support of my teachers and the entire faculty while I was away from school a lot due to my skiing career, I graduated on time in 2007.
-I made the Canadian Alpine Ski Team shortly after graduating and have been a full-time athlete since.
-I love what I do, and feel honoured to represent my country, especially when the team travels overseas.
-I am blessed to pursue my passion for alpine ski racing and have the sport I love so much be my career (for now at least!).
+I was blessed to pursue my passion for alpine ski racing and have the sport I love so much be my career.
+I made the Canadian Alpine Ski Team shortly after graduating and am now a full-time athlete.
+I love what I do and feel honoured to represent my country, especially when the team travels overseas.
 I travel the world all year round, and besides skiing, I meet new people everywhere I go and experience many different cultures.
-I will say I have eaten my fair share of Wiener Schnitzel and can say with confidence that it is not my favourite European meal.
-Being on the National Team, I (or any of my teammates) do not have the time to attend a university full time.
+I have eaten my fair share of Wiener Schnitzel and can confidently say it is not my favourite European meal.
+Being on the National Team, I do not have the time to attend a university full-time.
 We choose ski race and earn money doing it, while we can.
-I know school will always be there for me, and I fully intend to go to university after my athletic career.
+I know school will always be there for me, and I intend to attend university after my athletic career.

-GS: Yes, it is tough sometimes….living out of a suitcase ten months of the year, rarely seeing my family and friends from home, waking up at 6:00 am to train at the top of a mountain for five hours in -30-degree weather.
+It is tough living out of a suitcase ten months of the year, rarely seeing my family and friends from home, and waking up at 6:00 am to train at the top of a mountain for five hours in -30-degree weather.
 Did I mention doing this in only two layers of spandex on our bodies?
 But for the most part, I love calling what I do my job.
-If I didn’t still love it after all these years of dedicating my entire life to this, I wouldn’t be writing about this now.
+Representing my country at the 2010 Whistler Olympic Games has been a major highlight.
+Having 60,000 people cheer for you walking into GM Place at the Opening Ceremonies is a thrilling experience!
+I have never felt so passionate and proud in my entire life to be called a Canadian.

-GS: I would have to say the high school hiking trip at the beginning of each year.
-It is the ideal way to learn who your teachers are, get to know your classmates, and figure out a little bit of who you are as well, all while hiking in our beautiful backyard mountains of BC!
-The Grade Twelve Project wasn’t too shabby as well.
+Waldorf granted me the opportunity to think freely and experience so much diversity through my education.
+I loved everything from being outside gardening and learning about a plant’s life to the dynamics of an Elaine Mackee or Eitel Timm-run classroom.
+There’s just more to education in Waldorf!
+The fall wilderness trip is an ideal way to learn who your teachers are, get to know your classmates, and figure out a little bit of who you are while hiking in our beautiful backyard mountains of BC!
+The Grade Twelve Project wasn’t too shabby either.

-Interview by Michelle Gibson, for Development 2013
+Compiled by Michelle Gibson for Development, 2013